Skip to Content

 1 teaspoon of gochujang = 1 teaspoon of tomato paste

-Tomato paste is the most common and easy-to-use substitute on the list.
-Made from concentrated tomatoes that have been cooked down and reduced to a thick paste, it packs a slightly sweet and tangy taste that can complement other ingredients in various dishes.
+Tomato paste is the most common and easy-to-use substitute for gochujang on the list.
+Made from concentrated tomatoes cooked down and reduced to a thick paste, this paste packs a slightly sweet and tangy flavor that’s great for sauces, soups, stews, and marinades.
+It can also serve as a pizza sauce substitute base.

 Red Pepper Flakes